tychobrailleur/tychobrailleur.github.io/search.md

 - `C-s` is a forward incremental search
 - `C-r` is a backward incremental search

+## Ibuffer

+In Ibuffer, you can select buffers to do an incremental search on them.
+To mark buffers in the list, press `m`.

+Then:

+- `M-s a C-s`: Incremental search on marked buffers.
+When the end of a buffer is reached (with `C-s`, it goes to the next marked one.
+Once all the buffers have been searched, it rotates back to the first buffer.
+- `M-s a C-M-s`: Isearch for regexp in the marked buffers.

 ### Search and replace

 - `M-%`: `query-replace`